Skip to main content

 “DOC should provide additional mental health and de-escalation trainings to staff to increase positive and effective engagement with individuals who have mental health conditions.”

-In calendar year 2021, the DOC developed a plan to provide voluntary mental health first aid training to correctional officers at Monroe Correctional Complex (MCC) Intensive Management Unit and MCC-Special Offender Unit.
+In calendar year 2021, the DOC developed a plan to provide voluntary mental health first aid training to correctional officers at Monroe Correctional Complex (MCC) Intensive Management Unit and MCC - Sky River Treatment Center (formerly called the Special Offender Unit).
 The department received Institutional Review Board (IRB) approval for the mental health training at Monroe in January of 2022.
 To date, 30 correctional officers were able to participate in the training during calendar year 2022.
 The training has received positive feedback from participants and the DOC is currently putting forth a funding request to train all mental health first aid restricted housing staff.

 Administrative Segregation